 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town has two types of items that qualify for reporting in this category.
+The Town has three types of items that qualify for reporting in this category.
 Pension/OPEB related items reported on the government-wide financial statements.
 See footnote 10 for more information.
+Unearned revenue - lease is reported on the government-wide and governmental fund financial statements and is recognized as revenue as the lease term progresses.
 Another item, which arises only under a modified accrual basis of accounting, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from one source: property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.